mendix/docs/content/en/docs/refguide9/modeling/integration/odata-services/published-odata-services/published-odata-resource.md

 {{% /alert %}}

 {{% alert color="info" %}}
-Selecting more than one attribute as the key is only available for published OData services that use OData version 4.
+Selecting more than one attribute as the key is only available for published OData services that use OData v4.
 {{% /alert %}}

 ## 9 Capabilities {#capabilities}